Dr Clea Wright

 Biography

-Dr Clea Wright is a senior lecturer in investigative and forensic psychology in the Faculty of Health, Medicine and Society at the University of Chester.
-She is Programme Leader for the BSc Forensic Psychology, module leader for Forensic and Criminal Psychology, and is the Forensic and Investigative Psychology Research Group Leader.
+Dr Clea Wright is a senior lecturer in investigative and forensic psychology in the Faculty of Health, Medicine and Society at the University of Chester and she is Course Director for the BSc Psychology (Forensic and Investigative Specialism).
 Clea has been researching and teaching since 2009.

 Teaching and Supervision